Questions and answers

 - Copy the downloaded *.keb file into the “UPD” directory.

-- DConnect the USB stick to the USB interface of the charging station.
-The
+- Plug the USB stick into the USB port of the charging station.
+Update will start automatically.

-- Download the current software for the charging station (*.keb file).
+- Download the latest software for the charging station (*.keb file).

 - Upload the current software using the “Choose a file ...” button.